Dukes Meadows: Reputation

 The murder of Elizabeth Figg, whose body was found on 17 June 1959 in the Meadows, is one of the six unsolved killings of the Hammersmith nude murders.
 At that time, the park had a reputation as a lovers' lane, and prostitutes were known to take their clients there.

 Park

 Farmers market, allotments, and sports

-The Chiswick farmers market opened in 2001, and was visited by the 11th Duke of Devonshire that year.
+The Chiswick farmers market opened in 2001, and was visited by Andrew Cavendish, 11th Duke of Devonshire that year.
 The market is held every Sunday in the courtyard that once belonged to Grove Park Farmhouse.
 The stalls sell meat, cheese, vegetables, fruit, juices, and prepared dishes.

 Next to the farmers market is an area of allotments run by the London Borough of Hounslow.
 Much of the rest of the Dukes Meadows area, outside the public park, is covered with sports fields, used for golf, tennis, football, rugby, and other sports.
 A house on the golf course is the main filming location for the pre-recorded tasks in the gameshow Taskmaster.